r00k/microconf-talk/notes.md

     - Snap, clap, crack on 3
   - Interrupt me

-(takes 3 min to get here)

-- Survey results
-  - Not about me, about you
-  - V4
-  - Customer research
-  - Numbers
-    > - 74% / 26% of you pronounce gif incorrectly
-    >   - Median earnings of businesses started by people that do is twice as high
-    >   - Median age of all respondants is 40, but jif is 36
-    >   - Not statisticologist, jif makes you younger and richer
-    - 54% earning from digital product / 46% not
-      - Of those, 48% less than $1k/mo, 59% less than $3k/mo
-      - Fairly new at this: 59% less than 0-2 years
-    - Going to share more info from survey later in talk

-(Got here after 9.5 min total)

 - Advice for non-starters
   - My story of my first dollar online
     - Had no audience or experience